 Network of Alcohol and Other Drug Agencies (NADA) has a wide selection of resources to help AOD agencies in planning their workforce development strategies.

-Odyssey Institute of Studies is a major provider of AOD treatment services through residential and community based programs.
+Odyssey House Victoria is a major provider of AOD treatment services through residential and community based programs.
 They are a Registered Training Organisation (RTO) offering Community Services, Certificate IV/Diploma, secondary consultation, training and workshops.

 ReGen is a Registered Training Organisation (RTO) offering a range of specialised professional development training, which can be tailored to meet specific needs.